 In this divorce step, you present the papers to your spouse and make your intentions known.
 This lets them know, officially and in a legal sense, you filed for divorce.

 You can’t personally serve the divorce papers.
 An outside individual over the age of 18 must deliver the summons and petition.

 This can be anyone who fits the bill, but in most cases, using a registered process server serves your best interest.

-FL-120 – This forms the basis for your soon-to-be ex’s response.
+FL-120 – This forms the basis for the response.

-Once both parties are on board the divorce train, it’s time to move on to the discovery phase.
+Once both parties are on board the divorce train, your case moves to the discovery phase.

 Formal discovery follows the declaration of disclosure.
-What form this takes depends a great deal on the specifics of your case.
+How this looks depends a great deal on the specifics of your case.
 It may include interrogatories, written questions from spouse to spouse, or requests for documents.

 Requests for admissions take the form of written questions asking one party to verify or deny specific information.
-The parties may even conduct depositions, live question and answer sessions.
+The parties may even conduct depositions or live question-and-answer sessions.

 - Who gets the kids while the parents work through the divorce?

-- If one spouse supports the other financially, what can you do?
+- If one spouse supports the other financially, what do you do?